-Normally I’d have a pile of winter landscapes in my folder for the year, like the photo above at Hauger Golfklubb.
-Out skiing, out on snowshoes, snow-laden evergreens in the background.
-But it rained on Christmas and what winter has been sidetracked by wet weather ever since then.
-(Photo below: Skedsmokorset)
+Normally, I’d have a pile of winter landscapes in my year’s photography folder: Skiing, snowshoeing, snow-laden evergreens in the background.
+But it rained on Christmas and winter has been sidetracked by wet weather ever since then.

 I am perfectly happy wandering around in snow.
 All.
 Day.
 Long.
 I think rain is great and should happen in good quantity.
 In spring.
 (I also think that I should be inside when it’s happening.)
 When it rains in winter, sidewalks become ice-skating rinks and I get frustrated even when wearing my spiky shoes (piggsko).

-But it hasn’t been all doom and gloom.
+The silver lining: It hasn’t been all doom and gloom.
 There have been beautiful days with snow or sun, and I got out on my snowshoes.
-I’ve taken to wide open spaces – farm fields and golf courses.
-(Photo above: Losby Gods.
-Photo below: Eltonåsen)
+I’ve taken to wide open spaces—farm fields and golf courses.

 I can go forever.
 I like snowshoeing because I have grip going up hills and don’t worry about killing myself on an impossibly steep and twisted downhill bit of ski trail.
 I can go off the beaten path, stop to notice little details.
 Wait, what was that bit of rusty metal I saw out of the corner of my eye… Who’s up for some target shooting here on the edges of suburbia?
 (Photo below: Skedsmokorset)